 More seriously, there are lot of cool things that users, contributors and reusers do with Open Food Facts, it would be great to get more people to know about it.
 In particular, we need help for public and media relations.

 There are lots of interesting and original applications of food open data that we could work on with government food agencies, food producers, researchers, universities, schools, NGOs etc. Maybe you already have ideas?
 If you do, please help us to push them forward.

 A lot of ideas, energy and enthusiasm are shared in our contributors community, join us!

 Here are some places where you can meet other contributors, talk to them and work with them:

 Slack is the best way to interact and collaborate with other contributors, developers and reusers.
 It's a discussion forum you can access from your browser or your phone.
 It completely changed how we work together.
-Please try it, click on the button below to get invited to our Slack.
+Please try it, click here to get invited to our Slack.

 We have Facebook groups for Open Food Facts contributors in many languages.
 Joining them is a good way to get news about the project and to share announcements to a wider audience.

 We also have a wiki that we use to collaboratively document Open Food Facts and its sub-projects.
 From the wiki, you can learn how to help translate the multilingual information (categories, labels etc.) a food product might have (using what we call taxonomies).
 You can even help add a food category or a label that is not yet supported by Open Food Facts.

 Make a difference